step-/JSON.awk/doc/FAQ.md

 mawk -f callbacks.awk -f JSON.awk 1.json
 ```

 to shut off the error message.
-Read note #2 of [the docs](embed.md) to know why
+Read section _Mawk_ of [the docs](callbacks.md)
-this works.
+to know why this works.

 [top](#0)